pause() system call in C - explained with examples

 kill -SIGCONT `pidof pause_sigaction`

-The pause() is returned, signal number is printed in the signal_handler() and the process is exited.
+The pause() returns, and the signal number is printed in the signal_handler(), after which the process exits.

 Replace SIGCONT with SIGALRM, whose default behaviour is to terminate the process, in the above program.
 Re-compile and run the program.
 Pass the SIGALRM signal to the process using the kill command.
 The same behaviour can be observed.